When your shop is first created, Shopify sets up some default tax rates depending on where you're selling:

 - Default tax rates for selling online are based on your shipping zones.

 - Default tax rates for Shopify POS are based on your retail location.

-You set up your tax rates and choose how you want to charge taxes from the Taxes area in Shopify:
+You can set up your tax rates and choose how you want to charge taxes from the Taxes area in Shopify:

 We do our best to keep the default tax rates up to date, but you should double-check to make sure that they are current and correct.

 Shopify does not automatically set up applicable taxes for countries outside of your own.
 It is your responsibility to determine whether you need to charge tax on products being shipped to another country, and to manually set up a tax rate accordingly.